-A license will not be issued if the applicant has been previously licensed under this Agreement and that license is still under revocation by any member jurisdiction or the application contains any misrepresentation, mistatement, or omission of information required in the application.
+A license will not be issued if the applicant has been previously licensed under this Agreement and that license is still under revocation by any member jurisdiction or the application contains any misrepresentation, misstatement, or omission of information required in the application.
 All accounts using an FEIN, require a verification letter (SS-4 or 147C).
 Also, your USDOT must to be authorized and UCR fees must be paid for the current year.

 In lieu of obtaining an IFTA license, you may satisfy motor fuels use tax obligations on a trip-by-trip basis in each jurisdiction you are traveling in.
-You can purchase a Trip Permit at any Motor Carrier Inspection Station along the jurisdiction border or through the Central Permit Office 785-271-3145.
+You can purchase a Kansas Trip Permit at K-Trips.com or through the Central Permit Office 785-368-6501.

 Order additional decals online at www.ksrevenue.org.
 If you have a vehicle planning to leave the state within 10 days, you may issue yourself a 30 day temporary decal permit.
 A temporary decal permit will only be issued to a licensee in good standing.
 It will be vehicle specific, and you are only allowed one per vehicle.
 You will need to make sure you have a copy of your IFTA license in the vehicle along with this temporary decal permit.

 The licensee shall file a calendar quarterly return with the base jurisdiction and shall pay all taxes due and included with the return.
 Tax returns are required even if no operations were conducted or no taxable fuel was used during the reporting period.